bartmichu/node-urbackup-server-api/README.md

 Node.js wrapper for [UrBackup](https://www.urbackup.org/) server web API.

 You can use it to interact with UrBackup server installed locally or over the network.
-It allows you to view and modify settings, add or remove clients, get information about running tasks, clients status, backup jobs, start or stop backups and a lot more.
+It allows you to view and modify settings, add or remove clients, get information about running tasks, clients status, backup jobs, start or stop backups and more.

-*Please note that this code is still a work in progress - some functionality is missing, but method signatures are unlikely to change.*
+*Please note that this code is still a work in progress - some functionality is missing, but non-private method signatures are unlikely to change.*

+Requirements:
+- Active LTS or Maintenance LTS version of Node.js (<https://nodejs.org/en/about/previous-releases>)

 Installation: